Tax Lien Sale Information

 Calculating Your Winnings

 You will win only those tax liens up to your original amount.
 For example, if you planned to spend $8,000 and deposited $800, when you have won $8,000 in tax liens, your remaining bids will be automatically withdrawn.
 At the close of the sale, you will be notified of your winning bids and must pay the remaining amount due.
-In the example shown, $7,200 must come from your bank account through the same ACH process no later than 4:30 p.m.
-MST on Nov.
-8, 2017, in order to be awarded the Certificate(s) of Purchase for the tax lien(s) you won.
+In the example shown, $7,200 must come from your bank account through the same ACH process no later than 4:00 p.m.
+MST of the payment deadline in order to be awarded the Certificate(s) of Purchase for the tax lien(s) you won.

 One advantage of this system is that you can bid more than your bankroll, without going over.
 This increases the chance of spending every penny, without the risk of going over.
 If you bid on every tax lien you would like, up to the amount you think it’s worth, you will likely invest every penny of your bankroll.
 There is no chance of going over if you deposit only 10 percent of your bankroll.